scenerystack/community/docs/about/faqs.md

 ??? question "Can I put my simulation on the PhET Interactive Simulations website?"
     Dreaming to one day have your simulation hosted on the PhET website?
 If you have made significant progress and you are committed to your STEM simulation, reach out to PhET at [phethelp@colorado.edu](mailto:phethelp@colorado.edu) to discuss opportunities.

+    Please note that PhET Interactive Simulations are developed using research-based, pedagogically-minded, and inclusive design methods.
+The PhET team will review your simulation to ensure that it meets the design standards of PhET.
+This includes ensuring that the simulation has a user-tested design, is pedagogically sound, and meets the accessibility standards of PhET with all current features.

     If you are a commercial organization interested in making new simulations, see the [Source Code page of our website](https://phet.colorado.edu/en/about/source-code) for more information.